dzsoker023/Factorio-Access/README.md

 Place blueprint in hand: LEFT BRACKET

-Open menu for blueprint in hand: RIGHT BRACKET
+Open options menu for blueprint in hand: RIGHT BRACKET

-Note: Most blueprint options are found in its menu.

-Open menu for blueprint book in hand: RIGHT BRACKET
+Open options menu for blueprint book in hand: RIGHT BRACKET

-Open contents for blueprint book in hand: LEFT BRACKET
+Open list menu for blueprint book in hand: LEFT BRACKET

+Add a blueprint to a book from the player inventory: RIGHT BRACKET with the book in hand

-Copy into hand a blueprint from the book menu: LEFT BRACKET
+Copy into hand a temporary blueprint from the book list menu: LEFT BRACKET

+Delete a blueprint from the book list menu: X

+Delete the planner tool in hand: DELETE (press again to confirm it).

 ## Circuit network interactions